adnanalemran/Base64-encoder/README.md

-# Base64 Encoder
+# Base64 Encoder & NPM Token Manager

-A Node.js project for Base64 encoding operations with NPM authentication setup.
+A React-based web application for Base64 encoding operations with NPM authentication setup and token management.

 ## 📋 Description

-Created by **Adnan Al-Emran**, this project provides Base64 encoding functionality along with NPM authentication configuration utilities.
+Created by **Adnan Al-Emran**, this project provides a modern React UI for Base64 encoding/decoding functionality along with NPM authentication configuration utilities and token management.

 ## 🚀 Getting Started